 As their contribution to Montreal’s 1967 World’s Fair Exposition the United States government commissioned architect, scientist, and well-known genius Buckminster Fuller to design a pavilion for the Canadian exhibition.

 Fuller, who popularized, perfected, and named the Geodesic Dome, designed a 20-story-tall dome in the fashion of his hallmark design to represent the USA.
 Done in a full two-thirds sphere, rather than the typical half dome, the massive steel structure was seen and admired by over 5.6 million visitors who went into the dome to see exhibits from actual spaceships from the Apollo missions to American works of art.
-The dome's steel skeleton was fitted with a clear acrylic covering, making the icosahedron look like a massive, glittering jewel.
+The dome’s steel skeleton was fitted with a clear acrylic covering, making the structure look like a massive, glittering jewel.

 When the fair ended, the pavilion remained.
 The dome was originally meant to be bolted together, allowing the pavilion to be dismantled when the fair was finished, but budget constraints led workers to weld the dome together instead, securing the dome’s place in Montreal’s landscape.

 The sphere would remain open to the public for nine years until an accident involving some routine welding maintenance caused the acrylic covering to catch fire, engulfing the entire sphere in a spectacular ball of fire with flames that burned for 30 minutes.
 When the flames subsided, there was no sign of the acrylic walls to be seen, but the steel trusses of the dome remained.
 After the fire, the dome was closed to the public for over fifteen years.